PHILADELPHIA REFLECTIONS

 Methodist Church

-There were no signers of the Declaration of Independence who were official Methodists, for the simple reason the Methodist Church was in a sense not created until 1784 when John Wesley, secretly ordained the first ministers.
-However, there is room to believe the movements creating the Methodist Church also played a central role in American agitation for independence.
+There were no signers of the Declaration of Independence who were official Methodists, for the simple reason the Methodist Church was not created until 1784 when John Wesley, secretly ordained its first ministers.
+However, there is room to believe the movements eventually creating the Methodist Church played a central role in American agitation for independence.

-Missionary zeal soon evolved into a more exhortation evangelism.
+Missionary zeal soon evolved into a more exhortational evangelism.
 In Pennsylvania Quaker country, restlessness with Quaker silence produced a reaction of joyous outcry during religious meetings, creating the description "shouting Methodists".
-Hymn singing was important as a result of Charles Wesley's influence, and many Methodist hymns have been adopted by other Protestant denominations.
-Drunkenness was a major problem in the colonies, and anti-drunkenness or temperance, was a main feature of Methodist attention.
+Hymn singing was important as a result of Charles Wesley's influence and many Methodist hymns have been adopted by other Protestant denominations.
+Drunkenness was a major problem in the colonies, and anti-drunkenness or temperance, was the main feature of Methodist attention.
 A century later, Methodist ministers were to found the Salvation Army, which embodies many of the principles of evangelical, hymn singing anti-drunkenness crusading.

 {Charles Wesley}